ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/interpreting_communicating_humanities_data/02-intro-text.md

     </a>
 </figure>

-It's worth noting here that this structured vs unstructured divide is very porous and ill defined, and mostly has a lot to do with your goals and your data.

 ### Structuring our Textual Data

+First, let's talk about what we mean by structured and unstructured data.
+Structured data is data that is organized in a way that is easily searchable and can be analyzed.
+This is the type of data that we have been working with so far in our datasets.
+Unstructured data is data that is not easily searchable or analyzed.
+This is the type of data that we have in our Humanist Listserv dataset.

+To structure this data, we need to think about how we can break it down into smaller, more manageable pieces.
+This is where text analysis comes in.
+Now it's worth noting that there is no one way to structure data, and it often depends on your goals and the data you have.
+But in general it can involve things like cleaning the data, removing unnecessary information, and organizing the data in a way that makes it easier to analyze.

-So let's try adding some structure to our Humanist Listserv dataset.
+So let's try adding some (more) structure to our Humanist Listserv dataset.
 Let's start a new notebook called `HumanistListservEDA.ipynb` and import our libraries and data.

 Now we need to start thinking about the types of data that we have and exploratory data analysis we might want to undertake.